theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/SAP-Single-Sign-On/SSO with Kerberos SNC.md

 ### 1. Activation of HTTPS in Xtract Universal

 This setting is not directly related to using SSO, however it's a prerequisite as SSO will only function if the extraction is invoked via HTTPS.
 For this you need to reference an X.509 certificate in Xtract Universal.

-1. Have your network team create an X.509 certificate.
-Make sure to populate the certificate property "Subject Alternative Name" with the DNS name of the server on which the Xtract Universal service is running on.
-Otherwise the certificate won't appear in the lookup dialog of Xtract Universal.
-2. Deposit the certificate in the Windows Certificate Store on the XU server machine.
-3. Reference this certificate in Xtract Universal.
+See chapter [Installing an X.509 certificate](../security-xu3/xu-security-x509-certificate)

 ![XU_WebServerSettings_https](/img/content/XU_Server_Settings_Webserver_HTTPS.png){:class="img-responsive"}